 The course consists of interactive lectures which students need to prepare for by studying teaching materials.
 The lectures are complemented with on-demand videos.
 There are three group assignments which students present in class.
 Students also need to participate in a game about financial regulation.

 - "The Economics of Money, Banking, and Financial Markets, 12th Global Edition” by Frederic S. Mishkin (ISBN 9781292268859)

 - Participation in financial regulation game.

 Final Grade = 0.3 × (Averaged Assignment Grade) + 0.7 × (Written test Grade)

-The minimum passing grade for the written test is 4.5, and the minimum overall grade is 5.5.
+In order to obtain a grade you need to score at least 4.5 on the written test.
+In order to pass the course a score of 5.5 is required for the overall final course grade.
 There is no minimum number of points required for the assignments.
 Failure to participate in the game reduces the overall assignment grade by 1 grade point.

 There will only be a re-sit for the written test.

 In class feedback, office hours, and written feedback on assignments.

 +31 10 4082748

 Please read the application procedure for more information.